Skip to main content

 Set up the WPML plugin to translate custom field values in the Custom Fields Translation section

-A new screen where we add translations for the custom fields will appear
+Then, a new screen where we add translations for the custom fields will appear.

 This also works well with cloneable fields, including cloneable groups.